 For a long time, muscle fascia was considered to be just the white “saran wrap” around your muscles.
 In fact, when I was in medical school we were instructed to remove the fascia from cadavers so we could study “the important stuff” underneath.
 This is how most doctors, massage therapists, yoga instructors, and other movement specialists have been taught to view the human body.
 As it turns out, this is a huge mistake!

 Your muscle fascia is important to every move you make.
-And, when your fascia is tight or damaged you may suffer from any number of symptoms, including headaches, muscle pain, neck and back pain, general lack of flexibility, and poor posture.
-The most common reasons for tight fascia are prolonged sitting or standing and lack of stretching.
+And when your fascia is tight or damaged, you may suffer from any number of symptoms including headaches, muscle pain, neck and back pain, general lack of flexibility, and poor posture.
+The most common reasons for tight fascia are prolonged sitting or standing, poor posture, and lack of stretching.

-In addition, any type of intense physical training, such as marathon running, chronic inflammation, and poor posture can also cause your fascia to be tight.
-Of course, trauma can also be a culprit – this can be in the form of physical trauma, such as falls, injuries and surgery, or emotional trauma.
+In addition, intense physical training such as marathon running, as well as chronic inflammation can cause your fascia to be tight.
+Of course, trauma can also be a culprit.
+This can be in the form of physical trauma, such as falls, injuries, and surgery or emotional trauma.

 What is Fascia?

 Your fascia has the ability to contract and relax independently of the muscles it surrounds.
-Because of this, it can respond to stress without you knowing it!
+SO your fascia can actually respond to stress without you knowing it!
 Needless to say, when your fascia is tight or inflamed it can cause a great deal of pain.
 In fact, it can be a primary source of chronic or referral pain for many people.
 (Referral pain is when you feel pain in one area of your body, but the actual source of that pain is coming from somewhere else.)

 5 Ways Your Fascia Affects Your Health